Cooley London Office

 The Legal Cheek View

 Cooley came from California, opening its London office in 2015, and brought with it Bay Area salaries and a generous heap of Silicon Valley stardust.
 Clients range from ambitious start-ups to the likes of Google, Meta (formerly Facebook), and even aspiring lawyer Kim Kardashian.
-It’s not all tech, media, and fintech, however: the firm has leading life sciences, healthcare, financial services, hedge funds, insurance, government departments, and non-profit companies on its client list.
-It has four main practice areas — corporate, litigation, regulatory, and intellectual property — encompassing a broad range of work within each.

 Continue reading

 It takes on four trainees each year.
 To be considered, applicants must have taken part in the firm’s two-week London summer programme, which accepts up to 10 people each year.
 The firm has demonstrated its commitment to diversity, reviewing application forms on a name-blind basis as well as offering financial help and work experience in the form of a UK diversity fellowship programme to outstanding students.
-It has a range of affinity groups, which support career development and identify opportunities for client and community partnering.
+It also has a range of affinity groups, which support career development and identify opportunities for client and community partnering.

 Once on board, trainees usually do two litigious and two transactional seats.
-Currently, there are no options for international or client secondments.
 The firm is accommodating to trainee interests and preferences and so it is possible to do split seats, for example, combining employment with compensation and benefits.
-The firm allows trainees to repeat a seat if they feel drawn to that particular practice area.
-Trainees are encouraged to get involved in the firm’s pro bono work, which is treated the same as billable work, gaining casework experience in matters such as social security, asylum, or immigration.
+The firm also allows trainees to repeat a seat if they feel drawn to that particular practice area.
+As far as the work itself goes, rookies tell us that “entrepreneurship is really at the heart of what the firm does.
+You are trusted to run with things and take ownership allowing you to take on significant responsibility while always being supported.”
+Exciting clients make for “meaningful and fresh” work and even the more mundane stuff is treated with an air of reverence at Cooley: “Your tasks will vary from more admin tasks such as bundling, to drafting confidential material and attending clients meetings – all of which hold great importance.”

-While entry to the firm is fiercely competitive, it’s an encouraging place once you’re in – more than three quarters of the respondents gave their peers top marks for being “highly supportive”.
-This extends to the approachability of superiors too, with both associates and partners at the firm described as “so friendly”.
-One trainee summarised: “my colleagues have been extremely supportive throughout my training contract.
+While entry to the firm is fiercely competitive, it’s an encouraging place once you’re in.
+Respondents gave their peers top marks for being “highly supportive”.
+This praise extends to superiors too, with both associates and partners at the firm described as “so friendly”.
+There’s also a “great” social life on offer when enough trainees can find the time to band together!
+Aside from a few felt discrepancies between departments, recruits generally lavished their peers in praise such as this: “my colleagues have been extremely supportive throughout my training contract.
 People are always very willing to teach me and provide detailed feedback to help me grow professionally.”
-The firm is also attempting to move away from Covid-era work from home setups, which trainees find “better for learning and morale anyway”.
-While one trainee finds Cooley’s WFH provisions “pretty good”, the consensus is that coming into the office facilitates better learning and opportunities, being able to “hear about deals that you might not have been aware of, which gives you a chance to put your hand up and get involved”.

-In keeping with its San Francisco roots (it opened its first office there in 1920 and was an early starter in the Silicon Valley goldrush, opening its Palo Alto office in 1980), the firm offers free yoga and bi-weekly mindfulness sessions.
+In keeping with its San Francisco roots (it opened its first office there in 1920 and was an early starter in the Silicon Valley gold rush, opening its Palo Alto office in 1980), the firm offers free yoga and bi-weekly mindfulness sessions.
 What’s more, along with the aforementioned building perks, Cooley is one of the first firms in London to offer fertility related benefits, providing up to £45,000 for treatments.
-On the other hand, trainees note that the “nature of the job means that mid-week hours can be unpredictable”, although “it is rare that [we] are asked to work on a weekend”.
-Another rookie reports being “pretty content with [my] work-life balance, despite a “few late nights”.
+Private medical, season ticket loans and a good pension scheme make up the rest of the basic perk package.

 Deadlines

-Meet Cooley event
+Meet Cooley 3 (in-person)

-May 2024
+May 2025

-Applications open 01/11/2023
+Applications open 19/09/2024

-Applications close 31/03/2024
+Applications close 31/03/2025

 Insider Scorecard